 HEREOF FAIL NOT, and make due return of this Warrant, with your doings thereon, to the Town Clerk, at the time and place of meeting, as aforesaid.

-Given under our hands this thirteenth day of February in the year of our Lord two thousand and twenty-three.
+Given under our hands this twenty-second day of December in the year of our Lord two thousand and twenty-three.

 SELECT BOARD